AhmetZamanis/KaggleStoreSales/ReportPart1.md

     exponential / sinusoidal decline, and the last significant spike in the PACF plot is at lag p.

-  - Accordingly, we specify a (p = 7, d = 0, q = 0) ARIMA model.
+  - Accordingly, we specify a (p = 5, d = 0, q = 0) ARIMA model.
 This
-    amounts to an AR(7) model, with no MA component.
+    amounts to an AR(5) model, with no MA component.

   - We specify a differencing order of 0 (d = 0), as our target is already decomposed of time effects, so we didn’t difference it.
-We do not perform detrending either.
+We also do not perform detrending.

-- Our linear regression model will take in sales lag 1, sales EMA7, oil MA28, onpromotion MA28 and transactions MA7 as predictors.
+- Our linear regression model will take in sales lag 1, sales EMA5, oil MA28, onpromotion MA28 and transactions MA7 as predictors.

-- The random forest model is capable of feature selection to a degree, so we will feed it the same predictors as the linear regression model, plus lags 2-7 which were slightly significant on their own.
+- The random forest model is capable of feature selection to a degree, so we will feed it the same predictors as the linear regression model, plus lags 2-5 which were slightly significant on their own.

 ### Model validation: Predicting 2017 sales